Leyland Trucks

 Leyland Trucks is a medium- and heavy-duty truck manufacturer based in Leyland, Lancashire, United Kingdom.
 It can trace its origins back to the original Leyland Motors, which was founded in 1896, and subsequently evolved into British Leyland.
-After British Leyland became the Rover Group in 1986, the truck business was spun off and merged with DAF Trucks to form DAF NV, operating as Leyland DAF in the UK.
+After British Leyland became the Rover Group in 1986, the truck business was spun off and merged with DAF Trucks to form DAF NV, which operated as Leyland DAF in the UK.

 After DAF NV was placed in administration in 1993, Leyland DAF was purchased in a management buyout and rebranded Leyland Trucks.
 It has been a subsidiary of Paccar since 1998.

 History

-Leyland Trucks' origins were in Leyland Motors, which became part of the nationalised British Leyland (BL) conglomerate in 1975.
-Upon the breakup of BL's successor, Rover Group, the truck-making division merged with DAF Trucks in 1987 to form Leyland DAF, under the ownership of DAF NV.
+Leyland Trucks' origins were in Leyland Motors, which became part of the British Leyland (BLMC) conglomerate in 1968.
+Upon the restructuring of BL's successor company, Rover Group, the truck-making division was divested by way of a merger with DAF Trucks in 1987 to form Leyland DAF, under the ownership of DAF NV.
 When DAF NV was placed in administration in February 1993, Leyland Trucks emerged as an independent company.